 \subsection{Human-side metrics}

-Despite the literature recognizing the importance of human-centered evaluations~\citep{kazmierczak2024benchmarking, vilone2021notions}, only a few metrics have been proposed to evaluate explanations from perspective of a human~\citep{naveed2024overview}.
-This gap stems from the inherently subjective nature of human evaluations, which typically makes it challenging to provide a precise mathematical formulation for a metric \citep{chen2022makes}.
-Moreover, there is no consensus in the literature regarding standard criteria for human-side evaluation metrics~\citep{zhou2021evaluating}.
+Despite the literature recognizing the importance of human-centered evaluations~\cite{kazmierczak2024benchmarking}, only a few metrics have been proposed to evaluate explanations from the perspective of a human~\cite{naveed2024overview}.
+This gap stems from the inherently subjective nature of human evaluations, which typically makes it challenging to provide a precise mathematical formulation for a metric~\cite{chen2022makes}.
+Moreover, there is no consensus in the literature regarding standard criteria for human-side evaluation metrics~\cite{zhou2021evaluating}.

-\textbf{PASTA} uses a model to score each explanation based on how this is perceived by humans~\citep{kazmierczak2024benchmarking}.
+\textbf{PASTA} uses a model to score each explanation based on how this is perceived by humans~\cite{kazmierczak2024benchmarking}.
 The authors first construct a dataset in which users rated several explanations according to four key desiderata: faithfulness, robustness, complexity, and objectivity.
 Then, the \textit{PASTA-metric} is trained on these ratings to derive a metric value for new explanations.
-Specifically, this model consists of two main components: an embedding network that leverages a foundation model to generate feature embeddings from the explanations, and a scoring network that employs a linear layer to predict the human ratings based on these embeddings. \PASTA is the closest competitor to our work in that it also aims to assess explanations based on human feedback.
+Specifically, this model consists of two main components: an embedding network that leverages a foundation model to generate feature embeddings from the explanations, and a scoring network that employs a linear layer to predict the human ratings based on these embeddings. \PASTA is the closest competitor to our work, as it also aims to assess explanations' quality.
 However, there are three substantial differences with our approach.
-First, \PASTA is designed for image data and relies on an embedding network to create embeddings from this high-dimensional space, whereas we focus on tabular data and learn directly from feature-importance explanations.
-Second, \PASTA does not include a rejection mechanism and always returns a score regardless of quality, while we explicitly aim to develop a reject option based on explanation quality.
+First, \PASTA solely evaluates explanations' quality from the human perspective, whereas we aim to score the overall quality of an explanation by considering both the machine- and the human-side.
+Second, \PASTA is designed for image data and relies on an embedding network to create embeddings from this high-dimensional space; in contrast we focus on tabular data and learn directly from feature-importance explanations.
 Third, \PASTA seeks to create a dataset-agnostic metric and thus annotates $25$ explanations per dataset to encourage generalization.
-In contrast, we aim to train a dataset-specific rejector and therefore collect $1050$ annotations for a single dataset.
+Conversely, we aim to train a dataset-specific rejector and therefore collect $1050$ annotations for a single dataset.